Gajol/Content/World/Book-How-The-World-Really-Works/How the World Really Works.md

 > "An average inhabitant of the Earth nowadays has at their disposal nearly 700 times more useful energy than their ancestors had at the beginning of the 19th century."

-> "The economic system is essentially a system for extracting, processing and transforming energy as resources into energy embodied in products and services.”[23]
-Simply put, energy is the only truly universal currency - Robert Ayres
+> "The economic system is essentially a system for extracting, processing and transforming energy as resources into energy embodied in products and services.” — Simply put, energy is the only truly universal currency - Robert Ayres

 Doubt Everything: *De omnibus dubitandum*